 Audience’s Rights Reform #12: Removal of unpopular game features

-If a specific feature in a video game is rejected by the fans, it should be edited.
-Video game sequels and updates should only be allowed to introduce positive changes, and never negative ones.
-All existing negative changes should be edited out.
+If a specific feature in a video game is widely rejected by players, it should be edited.
+Sequels and updates should only introduce positive changes, and never negative ones.

 Example A: Pokémon GO

-In 2023, Pokémon GO made the controversial move of doubling the price of its remote raid passes.
+In 2023, remote raid passes became more expensive.
 It is an absolute outrage that, to date, no country has passed a law forcing the price to revert.
 Ideally, the price increase would be reverted retroactively, complete with refunds for past buyers.

 This argument fits well with my greater opinion that wealthy individuals and corporations should not have more rights or privileges than everyone else, but should instead have more responsibilities.